dshirya/structure-type-explorer/README.md

 </div>

 ## Purpose
-A powerful for visualizing compounds on periodic tables and recommending elements for novel compound discovery.
+A powerful tool for visualizing compounds on periodic tables and recommending elements for novel compound discovery.

 ## **Getting started**
 1. **Download all required libraries:**